|

 creature," it hissed.
 "She isss a woman of the sssea,

 my mer-maid.
-She can no longer walk on land or live in air"
+She can no longer walk on land, or live in air"

-"You lie!" cried Legolas and, moving faster than Eowyn's
+"You lie!" cried Legolas and, moving faster than

-from its flesh and dashed them away.
+the arrows from its flesh and dashed them away.

 Legolas threw down his bow and drew out his two white knives,